brainy-minds/Jterator/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 ```
-Note that Matlab scripts are executed by "Mscript", a customized Julia-based Matlab engine, which forwards the standard input stream and the current working directory to the Matlab session.
-Side-note: Julia is awesome!
+Note that Matlab scripts are executed by **Mscript**, a customized Julia-based Matlab engine, which forwards the standard input stream and the current working directory to the Matlab session.

 Getting started
 ---------------